Greg Long (surfer): Surfing career

 Long's biggest career achievement came in December 2009, when he won the Quiksilver Big Wave Invitational in 40 ft surf at the North Shore's Waimea Bay.
 There, he took down ten-time world champion Kelly Slater and a host of the world's best big wave riders.
 Long also won the 2009 Quiksilver in Memory of Eddie Aikau big-wave contest on Waimea Bay, Oahu.

 On January 4, 2012, Greg Long, along with his fellow big wave surfers Ian Walsh, Kohl Christensen, Jeff Rowley, Dave Wassel, Shane Dorian, Mark Healey, Carlos Burle, Nate Fletcher, Garrett McNamara, Kai Barger, North Shore locals and others visited the Hawaiian Islands for a day of surfing.
 Later that year, the Hollywood film he provided stunt surfing for, Chasing Mavericks, premiered.

 Long has been known for caring more for the spirit of big wave surfing than the sponsorship deals, media attention, and contest wins.
 At the Mavericks Contest in 2008, for example, Long agreed to split the prize money among himself and the five other finalists.
 He is also known for pressing the limits of paddle-in surfing, paddling into many waves which were once deemed unrideable without the help of a jet ski.
 Long was included as an actor and adviser in the Hollywood film Chasing Mavericks, and was featured as the star of a documentary about the psychology of big wave surfing.

 Other projects

 Long uses his celebrity to donate to charity organizations, and is involved in the Surfrider Foundation, Wildcoast, Parley For The Oceans and Save the Waves.
 Also, Long focused his efforts on Baja, Mexico, when a natural gas facility ruined a classic big wave surf spot in the area.

-As of 2018, Long has been in a relationship with Canadian-born snowboarder, Taylor Godber.
+Long was in a relationship with a Canadian-born snowboarder.
+Some time between late 2023 and early 2024, the two are no longer together.